Tearsheet

 AI Analysis | Feedback

-Luis Peña is a Co-Founder of Evommune and has over 30 years of experience in biotech and pharmaceuticals.
-He co-founded Dermira Inc. in August 2010 and served as its Chief Development Officer, leading the R&D group through the company's sale to Eli Lilly & Company for $1.1 billion in 2020.
-Prior to Dermira, he held leadership roles at Stiefel (a GSK company), Stiefel Laboratories (before its acquisition by GSK), Connetics, Theravance, and Genentech.
+Luis Peña is a co-founder of Evommune and has served as its President and Chief Executive Officer since April 2020.
+He brings over 30 years of experience in the biotech and pharmaceutical industries.
+Prior to co-founding Evommune, Mr. Peña co-founded Dermira in August 2010, where he served as Chief Development Officer and led its R&D group through the company's acquisition by Eli Lilly & Company for $1.1 billion in 2020.
+Before Dermira, he held positions as Vice President, Head of Global Prescription Development at Stiefel (a GSK company), and Senior Vice President, Portfolio Planning and Management at Stiefel Laboratories before its acquisition by GSK.
+His career also includes leadership roles in portfolio management and product development at Connetics and Theravance, as well as positions in manufacturing and R&D at Genentech.

 Kyle Carver, Chief Financial Officer